HassanZeb01/land_temperature_by_country/README.md

+#  Global Land Temperature and CO2 Emission
-# Climate Forecasting and CO₂ Impact Analysis
+## Time Series Forecasting and Regression Analysis

 ## 📌 Project Overview
 Forecasting land temperature and analyzing the relationship between CO₂ emissions and temperature using SARIMA, LSTM, and Random Forest models.